 The agreed-upon cuts were designed to be evenly split between discretionary defense spending and discretionary domestic spending.
 Most of us believe that the Republicans would find cuts in things like weapons purchases, base operations, construction work etc. to be the most painful, while Democrats would feel the cuts in domestic spending the most.
 That’s not true.

 There are just as many blue (Democratic Party-held) states impacted by defense cuts as red (Republican Party-held) states.
 As for government spending, red states account for the majority of social domestic spending in this country.
-The point is that these cuts were designed to hurt both parties and their constituencies equally.

 Not all of the $1.2 trillion in cuts will happen this year.
 The cuts will be spread over 10 years.
 In 2013, defense spending will be cut by $42.7 billion while domestic spending will be slashed by $28.7 billion.
 An additional $9.9 billion will come from Medicare cuts and $4 billion more in other mandatory cuts in both defense as well as nondefense programs.
 The total comes to $85.4 billion.